SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Pondering Paths.md

 > FLAG -> pwn.college{MEiHwPADvnKGFyW9eWM4aOnu2Og.dhzN5QDL3AjN1czW}

 # PROGRAM AND ABSOLUTE PATHS
-For this chal, we have to provide the path _/challenge/run_ to invoke the program which provides us with the flag.
+For this chal, we have to provide the path _/challenge/run_ to invoke the program which provides us with the flag. _challenge_ is a directory located in the root directory which contains the executable program _run_.
 ```
 hacker@paths~program-and-absolute-paths:/$ /challenge/run
 Correct!!!